-As mentioned, it is fully anticipated that there will be additions, amendments, and improvements to this Draft Plan, as we now go through a further stage of consultation, again involving individuals and organisations connected in any way with the community.

-The Final Plan will include further data and a summary table of action plans, which have been formulated.
-Also a monitoring process will be established, to regularly review, and update, which is vital in maintaining focus, keeping us on track and accountable and, of course, will enable us to celebrate each success along the road ahead.
-Our determination to implement our Plan will gather momentum as we take each step forward, receiving the necessary support from Local Authorities, and from all sections of this community.
+With the publication of the Brigg Community-led Plan comes the responsibility for its implementation.
+It is intended to conduct an immediate evaluation of the current situation, and to celebrate some of the recent achievements.
+It is further proposed to form and mobilise a strategy group (designated 2020 Executive Committee in the Action Plan spreadsheets) tasked with facilitating the Plan's delivery, alongside which a monitoring process will be established, to regularly review, and update on progress so vital for accountability, for maintaining focus, for keeping on track and, of course, enabling us to continue celebrating each success along the road ahead.

+There is a strong determination to implement this Plan - a determination that we hope will gather momentum as we take each step forward, receiving the necessary support from Local Authorities, and from all sections of this community.

-Writing a Plan is only the FIRST step in shaping the future of Brigg.
-The 'ownership' of this vision will determine its success.
-It is our 'preferred future' and only when we all work together in partnership will that be realised.
+Formulating the Plan is only the FIRST step in shaping the future of Brigg.
+The 'ownership' of this vision by all of us will determine its success.
+Here is our 'preferred future' and only when we all commit to working together in partnership will that be realised.
 As someone put it so eloquently many centuries ago, "One thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize ..."

 For us that prize has to be achieving what is best for Brigg, for the sake of our children and our children's children.